bdfzchen2015/ServerSideCharacter/README.md

 * /tp		Teleport to a player
 * /tphere	Teleport a player to your position
 * /time		Tell and change the time of the world
+* /reset	Reset a player's password [Only works in console mode]
+* /key		Use this command to fetch weapons according to the keys player held